Tejaljoshi25-dotcom/weather-history-eda/README.md

 ---

+## Problem Statement

+"How are weather patterns evolving over time?
+The objective of this project is to analyze historical weather data to identify long-term trends and seasonality in temperature, humidity, and precipitation.
+By exploring this dataset, we aim to uncover insights into extreme weather events and understand recurring climatic patterns."

 ## 🚀 Why This Project Matters
 Instead of just plotting basic graphs, this project treats meteorological rules as data puzzles.
 By writing rigorous data pipelines in Python, I validated established weather theories using historical empirical data—making sure the dataset is structurally sound and ready for Machine Learning.